fraz0815/gptouch-python/README.md

 - The script requires `sudo` privileges to modify udev rules.
 - Users should be in the `input` group to avoid needing `sudo` for `libinput`.
+- Use [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) to apply rotation on login screen

 ### Example Output from `gnome-randr`